We are the country's leading internet

 for unusual patented antique flat irons or sadirons that have unusual

-demand.
+features or handles.
 We are also interested in any ironing related advertising or early store

 displays for ironing devices.